Los Angeles Theatre

 Currently, this theatre is one of four theatre owned by the Broadway Theatre Group, which was founded in 2007 to manage, restore, and preserve the historic theatres of Broadway.
 As of 2016, they, they manage the Tower Theatre, Los Angeles Theatre, Palace Theatre and State Theatre, and have done significant restoration as well as new lighting and electricity systems for all four theatres.
 The Restoration is ongoing.
-The Tower Theatre, Palace Theatre and Los Angeles Theatre are currently rented out for performing arts, live music, film shoots and private events. (with occasional movies at the Palace Theatre and Los Angeles Theatre) which the State Theatre is leased to the Mexican based United Church of the Kingdom of God until they moved out the lease was taken up by the Cathedral of Faith church.
+The Tower Theatre, Palace Theatre and Los Angeles Theatre were rented out for performing arts, live music, film shoots and private events. (with occasional movies at the Palace Theatre and Los Angeles Theatre).
+The State Theatre was leased to the Mexican based United Church of the Kingdom of God until they moved out the lease was taken up by the Cathedral of Faith church.
 They moved out in December 2017.
 The Broadway Theatre Group found it difficult to get a new occupier of the building and the Cathedral of Faith church moved back into the State Theatre in June 2021.
 The Tower Theatre is leased to Apple as a retail store.

 The Los Angeles Theatre is designated a Historic-Cultural Monument and is on the National Register of Historic Places with Landmark Status.